Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-0_2-12/docs/quick-start.md

 see [General Configuration](./configuration-reference.md#Generic Configuration) for more detail.

+You can use the new Catalog API to create a Cosmos DB Database and Container through Spark.

-configure Catalog Api to be used
+Configure Catalog Api to be used
 ```python
 # create Cosmos Database and Cosmos Container using Catalog APIs
 spark.conf.set("spark.sql.catalog.cosmosCatalog", "com.azure.cosmos.spark.CosmosCatalog")